tarasko/picows/docs/source/guides.rst

 When talking about how library deals with exceptions, there are 2 questions that must be addressed:

-**What kind of exceptions the library functions can throws?**
+**What kinds of exceptions can the library functions throws?**

-**picows** may throw any exception that the underlying system calls may throw.
+**picows** may raise any exception that the underlying system calls may raise.
-Think about `ConnectionResetError` from :any:`ws_connect` or `BrokenPipeError` from :any:`WSTransport.send`.
+For example, `ConnectionResetError` from :any:`ws_connect` or `BrokenPipeError` from :any:`WSTransport.send`.

-**picows** doesn't wrap these exceptions into it's own special exception type.
+**picows** does not wrap these exceptions in its own special exception type.
-Additionally :any:`ws_connect` may throw :any:`WSError` in cases when there are websocket negotiation errors.
+Additionally, :any:`ws_connect` may raise :any:`WSError` in cases of websocket negotiation errors.
-In general :any:`WSError` is reserved for anything that is only specific to websockets.
+In general :any:`WSError` is reserved for errors specific to websockets only.

-There is also a special exception `asyncio.CancelledError` that any coroutine can throws when it is externally cancelled.
-Some times you need to handle this exception manually.
-Think about reconnection loop when you would like to reconnect on any error.
-But on asyncio.CancelledError the loop should break.
+There is also a special exception, `asyncio.CancelledError`, which any coroutine can raise when it is externally cancelled.
+Sometimes you need to handle this exception manually.
+For example, in a reconnection loop where you want to reconnect on any error, the loop should break on `asyncio.CancelledError`.

-**What happens if a user callback throw an exception, how does the library handles it?**
+**What happens if a user callback raises an exception, and how does the library handle it?**

-It is described in the docs of a particular method.
-Most of the times **picows** will send a CLOSE frame with INTERNAL_ERROR close code and disconnect.
-But for :any:`on_ws_frame` it is possible to override it by specifying disconnect_on_error=False to :any:`ws_connect`/:any:`ws_create_server`
+This is described in the documentation of each particular method.
+In most cases, **picows** will send a CLOSE frame with an INTERNAL_ERROR close code and disconnect.
+However, for :any:`on_ws_frame`, it is possible to override it by setting disconnect_on_error=False in :any:`ws_connect`/:any:`ws_create_server`.